Migrants trying to reach Europe pushed to deadly Atlantic

-CANARY ISLANDS, Spain (AP) — The only person who wasn’t crying on the boat was 2-year-old Noura.
+FUERTEVENTURA, Spain (AP) — The only person who wasn’t crying on the boat was 2-year-old Noura.

 Noura’s mother, Hawa Diabaté, was fleeing her native Ivory Coast to what she believed was continental Europe.
 Unlike the 60 adults on board, only Noura was oblivious to the risks of crossing the open waters of the Atlantic Ocean in an overcrowded rubber dinghy.